Brandin Cooks Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Season Stats

-- With eight targets in the red zone this season, Cooks has been on the receiving end of 25.0% of his team's 32 red zone pass attempts.
+- Cooks (eight red zone targets) has been the recipient of 25.0% of his team's 32 red zone pass attempts.

-- The Texans have called a pass in 59.4% of their plays from scrimmage this year while staying on the ground 40.6% of the time.
-This offensive attack ranks 32nd in the NFL in points scored.
+- The Texans have run 59.4% passing plays and 40.6% rushing plays this season.
+They rank 32nd in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Titans.